panzerdp/dmitripavlutin.com/content/posts/157-vue-throttle-debounce/index.md

 1) Inside the `created()` hook, right after the instance creation, assign to `this.debouncedHandler` the debounced callback `debounce(event => {...}, 500)`.

-2) The input field inside the template uses `debouncedHandler` as the callback of `v-on:input`:
+2) The input field inside the template has `v-on:input` assigned with `debouncedHandler`:

 ```html
 <input v-on:input="debouncedHandler" type="text" />